Table of Contents

 10. Window message “Do you want to update BIOS?”.
 Press CURSOR-LEFT to select “Yes”.
 Press RETURN.

-Not suitable Tools and Methods
+Not suitable ASUS Tools and Methods

 1. ASUS Windows BIOS Flash Utility”.